mo7morad/Apple-Developer-Academy-Challenges/AppleAcademy-Ch02-ContactsAppRemix/README.md

 ## 📸 Screenshots

 Below are a few screenshots from the running app.
-Files are located in the workspace `Resources` folder — paths are relative to this README.

 <table>
     <tr>